• Skip to content

 Early intervention can also help your child learn how to make sense of sounds and touch, be around other people, make friends and feel confident to explore their surroundings.

 You and your child will probably work with many health and other professionals as part of your child’s early intervention.
-These professionals might include paediatricians, speech pathologists, special education teachers, orientation and mobility instructors and counsellors.
+These professionals might include paediatricians, speech pathologists, special education teachers, orientation and mobility specialists and counsellors.

 It’s good to see yourself as working in partnership with your child’s professionals.
 When you combine your deep knowledge of your child with the professionals’ expertise, you’re more likely to get the best outcomes for your child.